yieldprotocol/docs-v2/faq.md

 ### What are the risks involved in using the protocol?
 There are two main risks involved in using the protocol: impermanent loss and smart contracts risks.

 Impermanent loss happens when you provide liquidity to a liquidity pool, and the price of your deposited assets changes compared to when you deposited them.
 In Yield Protocol, an impermanent loss is relatively low as it happens only when interest rates change.
-Interest rates would have to move a lot to make impermanent loss significant and as long as you stay in the pool until maturity, you will get all your assets back plus more.
+Interest rates would have to move a lot to make impermanent loss significant.
+And, as long as you stay in the pool until maturity, you will get all your assets back plus more.

-The other risk is that the smart contracts could get hacked although it's not exclusive to Yield.
+The other risk is that the smart contracts could get hacked.
+This is a risk of all DeFi protocols, and is not exclusive to Yield.
 We take security extremely seriously and take every possible measure to ensure that this won't happen.
-Our system has been audited by [Code 423n4](https://code423n4.com) but it’s worth noting that audits don’t eliminate risks entirely.
+Our system has been audited by [Code 423n4](https://code423n4.com).
+Audits don't eliminate all risk, but they are the gold standard in checking for smart contract bugs.
+We are constantly working to catch bugs, and have created a bug bounty program to further lower risk.

 ### Do you have a bug bounty program?

 Yes!
 We are offering bounties for bugs disclosed to us at [immunefi.com](https://immunefi.com/bounty/yieldprotocol).
-The bounty reward is up to $50,000, depending on severity.
+The bounty reward is up to $250,000, depending on severity.
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

 ## Miscellaneous

 <!-- ### What is the fee structure? -->

 ### How is APR calculated?
-fyTokens interest rates are determined by the market.
+fyTokens interest rates are determined by the market rate from the appropriate liquidity pool.

 ### What is impermanent loss?
 Impermanent loss refers to a temporary loss caused to a liquidity provider due to the volatility in a trading pair.
 Impermanent loss happens when you provide liquidity to a liquidity pool, and the price of your deposited assets changes compared to when you deposited them.
 The bigger this change is, the more you are exposed to impermanent loss.
 In this case, the loss means less dollar value at the time of withdrawal than at the time of deposit.